CHRONIC PAIN CHAMPIONS

 Hello, I'm Tom Bowen.

-When I first experienced my pain conditions, I had a tough time adjusting to them.
-I let them control me, instead of me controlling them.
+When I first experienced symptoms, I had a tough time adjusting to them and became distressed.
+I let the pain and distress control me instead of taking control.
 They affected my life, my family, my friends, my job, and my activities.
 No different than others facing the same challenges.

 I'm driving the car.
 Pain is in the backseat.